 Wilted or fallen over plants look similar to damping off.
 However, if only a few of the plants are wilting or fallen over, while others aren’t, this is likely to be a different issue than damping off.

 If you see some of your plants wilting or fallen over, but not all of them, it likely means that they are dry and need to be watered.
-Plants use water pressure to maintain their shape and form, so when they are low on water, they wilt because they cannot maintain the pressure.
+Plants use water pressure to maintain their shape and form, so when they’re low on water, they wilt because they can’t maintain the pressure.

 Unfortunately pests can be hard to spot on seedlings, especially if you don’t know to look for them!
 Common pests include aphids, whiteflies, gnats or mealybugs.
 The above photo is of aphids on the underside of pepper seedlings (the dark green dots in the centre of the photo).
-If you notice the leaf on the left of the aphids, you will see it looks pale with white-ish spots.
+If you notice the leaf on the left of the aphids, you’ll see it looks pale with white-ish spots.
 Plants with pest issues often look sick, like this leaf.
-When it comes to gnats and whiteflies, they are more irritating than harmful.
+When it comes to gnats and whiteflies, they’re more irritating than harmful.

 Having pests on seedlings is not fun.
 Somewhere along the way, the soil was contaminated with insect eggs that hatched and decided to enjoy the fruits of your labour.
 You now have to assess the specific pest you are dealing with as each has a specific method to manage it.